Deltares/imod-python/docs/faq/imod5_backwards_compatibility.rst

   GDAL in how it looks up points in a grid.
 The workaround is to move the well slightly away from the boundary, by subtracting a small value from the x-coordinate of the well (e.g. 0.1 mm).
+- There is a bug in iMOD5 in how the HFB's hydraulic characteristic is computed. iMDO5 adds the background resistance of the aquifer to the HFB resistance when writing the MODFLOW6 input files.
+The background resistance is already accounted for by MODFLOW6 internally, so in practice this means the background resistance is added twice.
+This is especially noticeable when a HFB intersects a low permeable layer.
+The workaround in iMOD5 is to specify a negative HFB factor in the projectfile, which makes iMOD5 to skip adding the background resistance.
+- By specifying a negative HFB factor in the projectfile, the iMOD5 documentation mentions this will turn on the option to override a resistance in between cells with the HFB resistance.
+This is NOT supported by MODFLOW6, as MODFLOW6 always adds the background resistance to the HFB resistance to compute the resistance inbetween cells.

 Notes
 -----